 Stage Two

-Using JavaScript and the D3.js library we can now manipulate the Document Object Model to create a circle within the created div.
+Using JavaScript and the D3.js library, we can now manipulate the Document Object Model to create a circle within the created div.

-Create a variable which selects the div using the .select function.
-Using the .append function we are telling the JavaScript to add an SVG element.
-Next, we set the size of the objects container using the .attr function.
+Create a variable that selects the div using the .select() function.
+Using the .append() function, we are telling the JavaScript to add an SVG element.
+Next, we set the size of the objects container using the .attr() function.